sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ###### Notes

-Function can also be stored in variables like other values in JavaScript
+Functions can also be stored in variables like other values in JavaScript

 ###### References